 In case the hand phantoms are manufactured within CAD models, the tolerance is 2% and therefore the effects shape errors are negligible.
 If the tolerance is larger, a numerical study must be conducted.

-The assessment of uncertainties for the phantoms defined in CTIA Certification OTA Test Plan 01.72 Section 2 [CTIA 01.72], is further detailed in CTIA Certification OTA Test Plan 01.70 Section 3 [CTIA 01.70].
+The assessment of uncertainties for the phantoms defined in CTIA Certification OTA Test Plan 01.72 Section 2 [25], is further detailed in CTIA Certification OTA Test Plan 01.70 Section 2 [26].
 Values are from the CTIA Certification Test Plan for Wireless Device Over-the-Air Performance © CTIA Certification.
 Reproduced with permission.

 B.2.11.4 Uncertainty from using different types of Laptop Ground Plane phantom